EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 {::nomarkdown}</div>{:/}

-After completing the loop over atoms, a table is written for terms involving the total energy
+After completing the loop over sites a table is written for terms involving the total energy

 ~~~
  Energy terms:             smooth           local            total